Where do you get Iodine and how much do you need?

 A form of Iodine was added to commercially processed salt decades ago to reduce thyroid goiters in the interior of the US.
 This helped reduce Goiters, a visible indication of Iodine deficiency, but as talked about below, this is not an ideal solution.

 Excess Iodine from high dose supplements is not the answer either – where is the balance?
-The RDA is 150 mcg. daily forever.
+The RDA (minimum daily need) is 150 mcg. daily forever.
 Our Supreme Alaria has that in 2 capsules daily.

 Iodine for Thyroid Health

-These hormones regulate metabolisms such as heart rate, body temperature, bowel activity and fat burning.
+These hormones regulate heart rate, body temperature, bowel activity and fat burning.
 With reduced metabolic rate we can see poor hair growth, impaired fat metabolism, lack of energy, feeling cold, and have one more reason for constipation.

 Goitrogens Block Absorption of Iodine

-A goiter is an enlargement of the Thyroid Gland in the base of the neck.
+Goiter is the enlargement of the Thyroid Gland in the base of the neck.
 Without sufficient Iodine to do its job, the Thyroid enlarges attempting to do more.

 A person may be consuming Iodine BUT getting too many Goitrogens from raw cruciferous vegetables and certain chemicals.
 Goitrogens block the absorption of Iodine.